Kollegal

-Kollegal is one of the major taluks in the Chamarajanagara District of Karnataka State in the south of India.
-It is also the largest taluk in Karnataka, Kollegal is well known for its silk industry which attracts traders from all over the state.
+Kollegal (or Kollegala) is the Major taluk in the Chamarajanagara District of Karnataka State in the south of India.
+Kollegala is well known for its silk industry which attracts traders from all over the state.

 History

-Until 1956, Kollegal was part of the Coimbatore district of the Madras Presidency.
-The States Reorganisation Act of 1956 moved Kollegal to Karnataka primarily organising it along linguistic lines.
-Kollegal is the name derived from the names of two hermits namely 'Kauhala' and 'Galava' who were believed to be instrumental in the development of Kollegal.
-Kollegal, also called "Silk City", is famous for its handloom silk saree industry.
-Kollegal is one of the larger taluks in Karnataka and was previously the largest.
-Plans are underway to divide Kollegal, making Hanur the capital of the new taluk in the Chamarajanagara District.
-This separation has been ongoing for years is not yet entirely in effect.
+Until 1956, Kollegala was part of the Coimbatore district of the Madras Presidency.
+The States Reorganisation Act of 1956 moved Kollegala to Karnataka primarily organising it along linguistic lines.
+Kollegal is the name derived from the names of two hermits namely 'Kauhala' and 'Galava' who were believed to be instrumental in the development of Kollegala.
+Kollegala, also called "Silk City", is famous for its handloom silk saree industry.

-Kollegal serves as a center for pre-university education in the region.
+Kollegala serves as a center for pre-university education in the region.
 Well known schools in Kollegal include Lions High School, Sree Vasavi Vidya Kendra, St. Francis Assisi High School, Nisarga Independent PU college, Seventh Day Adventist High School, and Mudigundam Gurukaar Subappa Veerappa (MGSV), and Mahadeshwara Degree College.

-Singanalur, Kollegal is the hometown of Legendary Kannada thespian, the demigod of Karnataka, Dr.Rajkumar.
-Kollegal was one of the areas which played host to the activities of Veerappan, a notorious bandit who smuggled sandalwood and poached elephants for their tusks.
+Singanalur, Kollegala is the hometown of Legendary Kannada thespian, the demigod of Karnataka, Dr.Rajkumar.
+Kollegala was one of the areas which played host to the activities of Veerappan, a notorious bandit who smuggled sandalwood and poached elephants for their tusks.

-Many tourists visit the Kollegal area.
+Many tourists visit the Kollegala area.
 The Malai Mahadeshwara Hills, and the waterfalls at Hogenakkal near Male Mahadeshwara hills and the waterfalls of Gagana Chukki and Barachukki at Shivanasamudra (also known as Bluff) are popular destinations.
-In Kollegal, there is a small hill called "Maradi Gudda" which is located in the heart of the city.
-Gundal dam is just 15 km away from Kollegal.
-It also includes BRT Tiger Reserve (2011) Biligiriranga Hillswhich is approximately 25–30 km from the town, which is a home to many fauna and flora including mammals like Tigers, Leopards, Indian Elephant, Indian Guar and the Sloth Bear.
+In Kollegala, there is a small hill called "Maradi Gudda" which is located in the heart of the city.
+Gundal dam is just 15 km away from Kollegala.
+It also includes BRT Tiger Reserve (2011) Biligiriranga Hills which is approximately 25–30 km from the town, which is a home to many fauna and flora including mammals like Tigers, Leopards, Indian Elephant, Indian Guar and the Sloth Bear.

 Transportation

-Kollegal is connected by two national highways:
+Kollegala is connected by two national highways: